apache/cordova-docs/docs/en/edge/cordova/connection/connection.type.md

 ## iOS Quirks

-- iOS cannot detect the type of cellular network connection.
+- iOS can't detect the type of cellular network connection.
     - `navigator.connection.type` is set to `Connection.CELL` for all cellular data.

 ## Windows Phone Quirks

 - When running in the emulator, always detects `navigator.connection.type` as `Connection.UNKNOWN`.

-- Windows Phone cannot detect the type of cellular network connection.
+- Windows Phone can't detect the type of cellular network connection.
     - `navigator.connection.type` is set to `Connection.CELL` for all cellular data.

 ## Tizen Quirks